 For many restaurants, mobile restaurant marketing is still in its infancy.
 However, mobile marketing is quickly becoming one of the most popular forms of digital advertising.
 Consumers have grown accustomed to using their smartphones to research and purchase products and services.

 According to research conducted by Accenture and IDC, 90% of smartphone users use their phones to search for restaurant reviews online, and 53% of those same users said that they used their smartphones to book a reservation.

-With such high levels of engagement and the growing popularity of the digital consumer, it makes sense that mobile marketing is gaining traction in the world of marketing and promotions.
+With such high levels of engagement and the growing popularity of the digital consumer, it makes sense that mobile marketing is gaining traction in marketing and promotions.

 7 – Optimise Your Website